The Mountain Collective Pass Buyer’s Guide for 2025/26

 The company also owns Snowbasin, the far more low key, but excellent skiing mountain in the scenic Ogden Valley of Utah.
 Both resorts are available on either The Mountain Collective or Ikon Pass, though at different levels.

-The best of Eastern Canada
+Eastern Canada

 Still another reason to consider The Mountain Collective pass, particularly if you live in the East, is the addition of Le Massif de Charlevoix and Bromont in Quebec.
 Rising high above the mighty St. Lawrence River in the heart of Quebec’s Charlevoix, the resort is truly a sleeping giant of a mountain that’s home to some of the most spectacular skiing in Eastern Canada.